GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/ssl-certificates-start.md

 ### Failure Reason

-We detected that the certificate "{name}" is not in ACTIVE state.
+The certificate "{name}" is not in ACTIVE state.

-### Failure Remediation

-Further investigation is required to identify the root cause and apply appropriate fixes

 ### Success Reason